PrincetonUniversity/PsyNeuLink/docs/source/index_logo_with_text.rst

 Purpose
 -------

-PsyNeuLink is an open-source, software environment written in Python, and designed for the needs of neuroscientists, psychologists, computational psychiatrists and others interested in learning about and building models of the relationship between brain function, mental processes and behavior.
+PsyNeuLink is an open-source, software environment written in Python, and designed for the needs of neuroscientists, psychologists, computational psychiatrists and others interested learning about and building models of the relationship between brain function, mental processes and behavior.

 PsyNeuLink can be used as a "block modeling environment", in which to construct, simulate, document, and exchange